2018 Oklahoma teachers' strike: State of public education in Oklahoma

-Plans for a Walkout
+Plans for a walkout

 In 2016, State Question 779 was placed on the ballot, but failed to gain enough votes.
 SQ 779 proposed a one cent increase in sales tax and was estimated to bring in $615 million for education funding (including educator pay raises) in its first year.
 Failure of SQ 779 left many educators frustrated.
 Support for a strike began to build in early March 2018, after another proposal (dubbed the "Step Up" plan) failed to pass the required 75% threshold for tax increases.
 The "Step Up" plan would have increased certain taxes and boosted teacher pay by $5,000.
 Both Democrats and Republicans voted for and against the bill.
 Some Democrats who voted "no" believed the plan did not go far enough to restore funding.

 Plans for a strike beginning on April 2 were first floated in March.
+Organizers utilized Facebook groups in planning the strike.
 On April 2, schools throughout Oklahoma were scheduled to take standardized tests; preventing these tests from taking place could potentially jeopardize millions in federal funds allocated to Oklahoma.
 After the Oklahoma legislature passed a tax increase to fund teach pay raises with the required 75% in each body on Friday, March 30, a strike beginning on the 2nd was announced.
 Thus, even before the walkout, teachers won greater school funding and salary increases, funded in part by increases in the cigarette tax, motor fuel tax, and the gross production tax on petroleum.